code4it-dev/c4it-hugo/content/architecture-note/004-testing-pyramid-vs-testing-diamond/index.md

 In this article, we've learned the main differences between Unit Tests, Integration Tests, and End-to-end Tests.

-We've also learned two testing strategies, Testing Pyramid and Testing Diamond, what are their strengths and their weaknesses.
+We've also learned two testing strategies, Testing Pyramid and Testing Diamond, and what are their strengths and their weaknesses.

 I hope you enjoyed this article!
 Let's keep in touch on [Twitter](https://twitter.com/BelloneDavide) or [LinkedIn](https://www.linkedin.com/in/BelloneDavide/)! 🤜🤛